CALIFORNIA LEGISLATIVE BLACK CAUCUS BYLAWS

 PURPOSE

-Founded in 1967, the purpose of the California Legislative Black Caucus (CLBC) is to eliminate existing racial and gender disparities and inequities for African Americans.
-In addition to drafting legislative proposals and policies that will improve the lives and opportunities for African Americans, the CLBC will proactively engage in activities that will guarantee equal access to governmental services, economic empowerment and educational opportunities.
+Founded in 1967, the purpose of the California Legislative Black Caucus (CLBC) is to eliminate disparities and inequities for African Americans.
+In addition to drafting legislative proposals and policies that will improve the lives and opportunities for African Americans, the CLBC will proactively engage in activities that will guarantee equal access to governmental services, economic empowerment, and educational opportunities.

 ARTICLE II